vanessamarinho/Character-level-cnn-pytorch/README.md

 ## Experiments:

+I run experiments in 2 machines, one with NVIDIA TITAN X 12gb GPU and the other with NVIDIA quadro 6000 24gb GPU.
+For small and large models, you need about 1.6 gb GPU and 3.5 gb GPU respectively.

 Results for test set are presented as follows:  A(B)/C/D:
 - **A** is accuracy reproduced here.
 - **B** is accuracy reported in the paper.